 What is the relationship between majority and minority cultures?

-The relationship is one sided against the minority because they are always the ones who end up in a poor situation.
+The relationship is one-sided against the minority because they are always the ones who end up in a poor situation.
 There are often conflicts between the majority and minority cultures when they are put together in communities.
-These conflicts often end in the mistreatment of the minority cultured when overpowered by the people who make up the majority.
+These conflicts often end in the mistreatment of the minority culture when overpowered by the people who make up the majority.
 Even though they are often against the minority, the people making up the majority culture benefit from their presence.

 There are often conflicts between the people who make up the majority and the people who make up the minority because of the economic state that they arrive in.
 They are also caused by conflicts within language as well as religion.
 They are often seen as illiterate if they arrive without knowing the language spoken by the majority of the people which results in them not being able to find good jobs.
 When this results in economic trouble, they turn to things such as theft to help bring in enough money to survive which creates negative stereotypes.
 These stereotypes then hinder the other people associated with that culture leaving them either in poverty or as criminals.